Mental capacity or not?

 Mental Capacity Act 2005

 The Mental Capacity Act 2005 (MCA) sets out what happens when people are unable to make decisions i.e. when they lack the capacity to make decisions.
 The MCA came into full force on 1 October 2007 in England & Wales.

 The MCA is supported by a Code of Practice (the ‘Code’).
 All professionals, such as GPs, doctors, social workers and paid carers, must comply with the Code when they are supporting anyone who lacks capacity.

 1. All adults have the right to make decisions for themselves unless it is shown that they are unable to do so.
 This means that people may not assume that you can’t make a decision for yourself just because you have a particular medical condition or disability, or because of your age or appearance.

 2. All people should be supported as much as possible to make their own decisions before anyone concludes that they can’t do so.
-This support may be given through using different ways of communication such as words, pictures or signs, and providing information in different formats.
-In some cases an independent advocate may be able to help.
+This support may be given by using different ways of communication such as words, pictures or signs, and providing information in different formats.
+In some cases, an independent advocate may be able to help.